 Which channels are available on an antenna?

-The first step to choosing a TV antenna is figuring out which channels are available where you live and of those, which ones you want to watch.
+Your first step is figuring out which channels are available where you live and of those, which ones you want to watch.

-To figure out what's on air where you live, head over to TV Fool.
-It pairs the FCC's broadcast TV database with topographical maps to give you a pretty detailed estimation of which signals will reach your house and how strong they'll be.
+To do this, head over to TV Fool.
+It pairs the FCC’s broadcast TV database with topographical maps to give you a pretty detailed estimation of which signals will reach your house and how strong they’ll be.